Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Initialy each citizen and Cybervator joined the network they were originally affliated with.
 This was until mixed teams those that consisted of Cybervators from all 5 races became the most successful.
 Once Cybervators relinquished their bias the Citizens did as well as they followed besst teams or their favorite Cybervator rather than blindly stick to one network.

-The story ends with Max/Spike watching the history which was recorded by Makkusu
+The story ends with Max/Spike watching the history which was recorded by Spike using the tech Makkusu created